TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpArchitecture/ModelingCrossCuttingConcerns/Services.rst

 """""""""

-A “service” in this context is meant as the relatively short-sighted process of putting a class into a :code:`Service/` subfolder and calling it a :code:`WhateverService`.
+A “service” in this context is meant as the relatively short-sighted process of putting a class into a :file:`Service/` subfolder and calling it a :file:`WhateverService`.
 It does not have too much to do with the DDD Service context, which is broader.
 This section is just about which scope can be expected for classes residing in a Service folder within core extensions.